julien-boudry/Condorcet/README.md

 **Coding standards:** The code is very close to the respect of PSR-1 (lacks only the naming of methods), and freely influenced by PSR-2 when it is not unnecessarily authoritarian.

+#### Project State
+To date, we have a stable version.
+- Since version 0.9, an important work of code review and testing was conducted by the creator.
+- Since version 0.15, significant structural changes have strong evolutionary implementation of the API.
+Including a full object management of the Votes and Candidate, in addition to the old and easier string conceptualization.

+**External testers are more than welcome**.

-#### Related projects
+#### Related projects / They use Condorcet
-* [Condorcet-Vote.org](http://www.condorcet-vote.org) Web services to create and store online Condorcet election.
+* From August 2014: [Condorcet-Vote.org](http://www.condorcet-vote.org) Web services to create and store online Condorcet election.
 Including intérractives and collaborative features.
+It is based in large part on this project, and uses the library as a real election manager for computing, storage & stats.
 * [Condorcet API](https://github.com/julien-boudry/Condorcet_API) Very basic and simple http API for Condorcet class (json or text i/o)
 * [Mahler-S2-BlindTest-Condorcet
 ](https://github.com/julien-boudry/Mahler-S2-BlindTest-Condorcet) (french interface) Web wrapper to compute and show result for classical music blind challenge with the Condorcet Class full potential (can also be used and adapted for any elections).
-Look like the examples provided here, but better.
+Look like the examples provided here, but better : [Gustav Mahler blind listening test](http://classik.forumactif.com/t7244-ecoute-comparee-mahler-2e-symphonie-la-suite)

 ---------------------------------------